Ham steak is one of the easiest dinners in my repertoire. Ready in about 15 minutes, it's simple and delicious.

 Other easy side dishes to round out this meal include mashed cauliflower, roasted cauliflower, roasted carrots, roasted green beans, and roasted cherry tomatoes.

-Or you can opt for a salad, as I often do.
+You can also opt for a salad, as I often do.
 Good options include tomato salad, arugula salad, or cucumber salad.

-Occasionally, I serve these steaks for brunch, and then I like to serve them with scrambled eggs or poached eggs.
+Occasionally, I serve these steaks for brunch, and then I like to serve them with fried eggs, scrambled eggs, or poached eggs.
+In the photo below, you can see them served with crispy fried eggs (that's how my husband likes eggs!), a broiled tomato, and steamed asparagus.

 Recipe Card